-Other Assets include prepaid expenses relating to the monthly rental payments for the Richland Campus; the Ebensburg, Somerset, Huntingdon, Blair and the Central Park Centers; along with monthly health insurance related costs.
-Other assets increased by \$1 thousand over the same period last year.
-The increase is the result of increases in space lease costs and cost increases in the health insurance plans.
+Other Assets include prepaid expenses relating to the monthly rental payments for the Ebensburg, Somerset, Huntingdon, Blair and the Central Park centers, along with monthly health insurance related costs.
+Other assets decreased by \$29 thousand over the same period last year.
+The decrease is the result of the purchase of the Richland Campus and lease payments for the main campus ceasing.

-Capital Assets include furniture and equipment, computer software, leasehold improvements, construction interest and bond issue discount costs, purchases, and construction in progress.
-Capital assets, net, totaled \$8.76 million at June 30, 2020 and decreased by \$796 thousand over the same period last year.
-The decrease is a result of annual depreciation costs for the period.
+Capital Assets include buildings, furniture and equipment, computer software, leasehold improvements, construction interest and bond issue discount costs, purchases, and construction in progress.
+Capital assets, net, totaled \$14.004 million at June 30, 2021 and increased by \$5.239 million over the same period last year.
+The increase is the result of the purchase of the Main Campus building.

 Deferred Outflows refer to the consumption of net assets that is applicable to a future reporting period.
-The Deferred SERS (State Employees' Retirement System) outflows, which total \$21 thousand at June 30, 2020, represents the College's proportionate share of the total SERS pension plan deferred outflows.
+The Deferred SERS (State Employees' Retirement System) outflows, which total \$12 thousand at June 30, 2021, represents the College's proportionate share of the total SERS pension plan deferred outflows.